 The hottest part of the day depends on where you live.
 However, during the summer, between 3 p.m. and 4:30 p.m. is the hottest part of the day.
 Using solar shades during these times will increase energy savings.

 Put Solar Shades on Windows Getting the Most Sun

 If you live in a rainy climate, you aren’t going to get nearly as much sunlight as those who live in the desert.
 However, you can pretty much count on the sun rising in the east and setting in the west.
-Making sure that at least your east and west windows have solar shades will ensure most of the heat doesn’t get in.
+Making sure that your east and west windows have solar shades will ensure most of the heat doesn’t get in.

-Be Strategic with Solar Shade Use
+Be Strategic With Solar Shade Use